robinandeer/MIP_api/docs/structure.rst

-Stucture
+Structure
 =======================================

 mip.pl
 ---------------------------------------
-Central hub and likely the only script users will ever interact directly with.
+Central hub and likely the only script most users will ever interact directly with.

 .. code-block:: console